ozzieliu/python-challenges/README.md

-# python-challenges
+# Python-Challenges

-Python code for various programming challenges and problems
+Here's a simple repo for various programming challenges and problems that I worked on in Python.

+(But also not spoiling the fun for other people when it comes to Project Euler or Google FooBar challenges)

+Enjoy!